From Tulips to Torchlight: Fun Facts and History of Parkinson’s Awareness

-World Parkinson’s Day was instituted on April 11th, 1997 to commemorate the birthday of Dr. James Parkinson, the man who first formally identified the disease in 1817 (over 200 years ago!) in his work “An Essay on the Shaking Palsy.”
+World Parkinson’s Day was established on April 11, 1997, to commemorate the birthday of Dr. James Parkinson, the man who first formally identified the disease in 1817 (over 200 years ago!) in his work “An Essay on the Shaking Palsy.”

 Ready to take back your fight?